patcont/React----Nest-Test/README.md

   npm run start

 ```
-After that open another terminal and run these commands to deploy the fron-end
+After that open another terminal in the main directory and run these commands to deploy the front-end
 ```bash
   npm run start